 - Weight: Under 1000 grams for three-season sleeping bags

-- Pack size: Should fit in any trekking backpack
+- Packed size: Should fit into any trekking backpack

 - Temperature range: Plan for the coldest expected night

-Weight and pack size optimization: Every gram saved is valuable on longer tours.
+Weight and packed size optimization: On longer tours, every saved gram counts.
 High-quality down sleeping bags with 800+ cuin fill power offer the best warmth-to-weight ratio.
-Also consider whether you really need a sleeping bag for extreme cold or whether a lighter model with additional clothing will suffice.
+Also consider whether you really need a sleeping bag for extreme cold or if a lighter model with extra clothing is enough.

-Robustness and weather resistance: When trekking, your sleeping bag is often exposed to harsh conditions.
-Look out for:
+Durability and weather resistance: On trekking trips, your sleeping bag is often exposed to rough conditions.
+Pay attention to:

 - Waterproof zippers